gajun755/prdemo/README.md

 # prdemo
-This is for pull request demo
+This is for pull request demo.
+Git branching strategy